Why Well-Maintained Highways Matter

 Read more »

-Tags: Nicole Wadsworth, Alabama, Nicole J. Wadsworth, AL, Dr. Nicole Wadsworth, #Our67, economic development, economic developer, consultant, business, entrepreneur, entrepreneurship, factory, industry, industrial, medical, jobs, careers, manufacturing, professional offices, commercial real estate, community, quality of life, economy, economics, local, Huntsville, Tuscaloosa, Birmingham, Montgomery, Mobile, Cullman, Auburn, Decatur, Athens, Baldwin County
+Tags: Nicole Jones Wadsworth, Alabama, Dr. Nicole J. Wadsworth, AL, #Our67, economic development, economic developer, consultant, business, entrepreneur, entrepreneurship, factory, industry, industrial, medical, jobs, careers, manufacturing, professional offices, commercial real estate, community, quality of life, economy, economics, local, Huntsville, Madison, Tuscaloosa, Birmingham, Montgomery, Mobile, Cullman, Auburn, Decatur, Athens, Dothan, Baldwin County